 2. Carry water.
 Refill stations exist but aren’t everywhere.
 Tour breaks aren’t always near drinking fountains.

-6. Tip in cash. €5–€15 per person at the end of free tours. €10–€20 per person extra at paid tours if the guide was excellent.
+6. Tip in cash. €5–€15 per person for free tours. €10–€20 extra per person at paid tours if the guide was exceptional.

 Tour Reviews: What to Look For